Formal Definitions of Conservative Probability Distribution Functions (PDFs): Introduction

+In \cite{AjglSimandl,ajgl2014conservativeness}, the increase in entropy from $p_t$ to $p_c$ is required to be greater than the Kullback-Leibler (KL) divergence between the two distributions.
+Unfortunately, even this condition does not prevent some unsatisfactory distributions from being considered as ``conservative''.
+One of the positive characteristics of p.s.d. conservative for Gaussians is that a marginalized covariance of the conservative distribution will be conservative w.r.t. the true distribution marginalized in the same direction.
+The combined GE and KL do not ensure that this positive characteristic occurs.
+This shortcoming in illustrated in Figure~\ref{fig:PSDELLIPSE} where Gaussian distributions are illustrated by a level set of that distribution, forming an ellipse.
+While all p.s.d. conservative ellipses will entirely enclose the truth ellipse, the GEKL distribution does not.

 In \cite{bailey2012conservative}, an order preservation (OP) condition is added to the greater entropy condition.
-This new condition states: for all $x_1, \ x_2$, $p_t(x_1) \ge p_t(x_2) \text{ iff } p_c (x_1) \ge p_c(x_2)$.
+This condition states: for all $x_1, \ x_2$, $p_t(x_1) \ge p_t(x_2) \text{ iff } p_c (x_1) \ge p_c(x_2)$.
 Because of these two conditions, we refer to this paper's definition of conservative as \emph{GEOP conservative}.
-Unfortunately, the GEOP definition is overly strict, excluding many distributions that could reasonably be considered conservative.
+Unfortunately, the GEOP definition is overly strict, excluding many Gaussian distributions that could reasonably be considered conservative.
 Consider the two points, $x_1$ and $x_2$ shown in Figure \ref{fig:PSDELLIPSE}.
 Note that $x_1$ is on the level set ellipse for the \emph{truth} PDF, while $x_2$ is outside it.
 This implies that $p_t(x_1) > p_t (x_2)$.
 When the ellipse for \emph{Candidate 1} is considered, $x_2$ is still approximately on the ellipse, while $x_1$ is significantly inside of it, showing that $p_c(x_1) < p_c(x_2)$, violating the order preservation condition.
-For Gaussians, the GEOP definition is extremely restrictive (for more details see Section~\ref{s:ComparePrevious}).
+For Gaussian distributions, the GEOP definition is significantly more restrictive than the p.s.d. definition (for more details see Section~\ref{s:ComparePrevious}).